stellar/stellar-core/docs/software/commands.md

   HISTORY-LABEL.
 HISTORY-LABEL should be one of the history archives you have specified in the stellar-core.cfg.
 This will write a `.well-known/stellar-history.json` file in the archive root.
+* **offline-close**: Forces stellar-core to close a specified number of empty ledgers, strictly offline and starting from its current state, generating and publishing history as it goes.
+Should only be used for special scenarios like setting up test networks with artificial history.
 * **offline-info**: Returns an output similar to `--c info` for an offline instance, but written directly to standard output (ignoring log levels).
 * **print-xdr <FILE-NAME>**:  Pretty-print a binary file containing an XDR